pharo-vcs/iceberg/README.md

   load.
 ```

-### Update Iceberg (since v0.0.3)
+### Update Iceberg
-If you have downloaded a previous version of Iceberg, you can update it by doing:
+If you have downloaded a previous version of Iceberg, and you want to update it, you can do:
 ```
 Iceberg update
 ```

+**Important**
-You don't need this step if you have just downloaded Iceberg.
+- You don't need this step if you have just downloaded Iceberg.
+- Update is comfortable, but please note that it is just an **experimental feature**.
+Building a software that is able to update itself in a 100% safe way is far beyond the scope of the Iceberg project.
+The safest way is always start with a clean image.

 ## Usage
 ### Repositories Browser